 - Context Menu this field contains a link to menu displayed when a user right clicks on an item in the Content Editor's content tree. - Display Name this field overrides the item name in the Content Editor. - Editor this field defines a custom editor for an item. - Editors this field controls the custom editor tabs that appear in the Content Editor. - Hidden this field controls whether or not the item is visible in the Content Editor.
-You can manage the visibility of hidden items by selecting the Hidden Items checkbox on the View tab of the main ribbon in the Content Editor. - Icon this field controls the icon shown in the content tree and in the item header in the Content Editor. - Read Only this field controls whether the item appears read-only. - Ribbon this field controls provides a technique to customize the Content Editor ribbon. - Sortorder this field is used by the system to specify the order in which the fields are displayed. - Subitems Sorting this field controls the rule used to sort the children of the item.
+You can manage the visibility of hidden items by selecting the Hidden Items checkbox on the View tab of the main ribbon in the Content Editor. - Icon this field controls the icon shown in the content tree and in the item header in the Content Editor. - Read Only this field controls whether the item appears read-only. - Ribbon this field controls provides a technique to customize the Content Editor ribbon. - Skin this field associates formatting information with the item. - Sortorder this field is used by the system to specify the order in which the fields are displayed. - Style this field associates formatting information with the item. - Subitems Sorting this field controls the rule used to sort the children of the item. - Thumbnail this field associates a thumbnail image with an item. - Originator this field indicates the branch template used to create the item.